TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("FK", 1.28); // carrying capacity for farmers (ENTER IN INDIVIDUALS PER KM2) for density dependent scaling

  ```
-These parameters describe the starting number of individuals in the sim and the carrying capacity (given in individuals per km^2) for HGs and farmers.
+These parameters describe the starting number of individuals in the sim for HGs and farmers and the distances they can travel.
 These parameters should be adjusted to your liking.

 ```
 	// Movement and interaction Distances (ENTER IN KILOMETERS):
 	// ***********************************
-	defineConstant("S", 50); // spatial competition distance
+	defineConstant("S", 30); // spatial competition distance
 	defineConstant("MD", 30); // Mating distance
+	defineConstant("movement_distances", c(2.3, 7.3, 15, 25, 35, 45, 55, 100)); // Distances sampled from
+	defineConstant("movement_distance_weights", c(0.42, 0.23, 0.16, 0.08, 0.07, 0.02,
+0.01, 0.01)); // Weights for movement distance sampling
-	defineConstant("LD", 20); // Learning distance
+	defineConstant("LD", 10); // Learning distance
-	defineConstant("OMD", 20); // Offspring movement away from parents.
-Right now OMD is the same for both populations but we could make it unique defineConstant("FMD", 10); // How far farmers diffuse away from their location defineConstant("HGMD", 70); // How far HGs diffuse away from their location
+	defineConstant("northern_slowdown_effect", 2); // Number equals the effect of the slowdown in the north (i.e., how many times slower do they move defineConstant("northern_slowdown_distance", 0.3); // How far north on the map does the slow down begin (0.5 is mid point, scale is 0-1 with far South being 0 and North being 1)

 ```